kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

   - Note : Using a 14KB ROM size will prevent the use of Model 1 floppy controller or printer port which occupy memory in the 0x37E0 - 0x37FF range.
 If using a 14kb ROM the 0x37E0 - 0x37EF memory address should probably return 0xFF so (if installed) a Level 2 ROM will not think a floppy controller is attached.
+- JP15 - Enable output of HDRV on Video DIN socket for RGBtoHDMI support (from 1.0a)
+- JP16 - Change the Reset switch from NMI (12) to full CPU reset (23)
+- JP19 - Provide +5V power to external monitor via DIN connector.
+Cut to disable
 - JP21, JP27 - Configures the type and Page of the main ROM.
   - Note : JP21 controls Pin 21, and JP27 controls Pin 27
   - Note : Shorting Pin 1&2 = Logic 1 , while shorting Pin 2&3 = Logic 0